TRS

 Frequently Asked Questions About Public Liability Insurance

-Public liability insurance is not mandatory by law for most businesses.
-However, many landlords, event venues, and government agencies require it as a condition of lease agreements, event permits, or tender submissions.
-Even without a legal requirement, any business that interacts with the public faces potential liability and should carry PL cover.
+Not by law for most businesses.
+But many landlords, event venues, and government agencies require it before they'll let you sign a lease, get an event permit, or bid on a tender.
+Even without a legal requirement, any business that interacts with the public should carry PL — one slip-and-fall lawsuit can cost more than years of premiums.

-Most SMEs in Singapore carry between $500,000 and $2,000,000 in public liability coverage.
-The right limit depends on your industry, the nature of your operations, and any contractual requirements from landlords or clients.
-Higher-risk businesses (like construction or events) often need $5,000,000 or more.
+Most Singapore SMEs carry $500,000–$2,000,000.
+The right limit depends on your industry, operations, and any contractual requirements from landlords or clients.
+Higher-risk businesses like construction and events often need $5,000,000 or more.

-No. Public liability covers claims from third parties — customers, visitors, passers-by, and the general public.
-Injuries to your own employees are covered under WICA (Work Injury Compensation Act) insurance, which is a separate and mandatory policy.
+No. PL covers claims from third parties — customers, visitors, members of the public.
+Employee injuries are covered under WICA, which is a separate mandatory policy.
+You need both.

-Public liability covers physical injury or property damage caused by your operations.
-Professional indemnity covers financial losses caused by your professional advice, services, or errors.
-A restaurant needs PL (a customer slips on a wet floor).
-An IT consultant needs PI (a software error causes a client's system to crash).
+PL covers physical injury and property damage from your operations.
+PI covers financial losses from your professional advice or services.
+A restaurant needs PL (customer slips on a wet floor).
+An IT consultant needs PI (software error crashes a client's system).
 Many businesses need both.

 Yes.
-Public liability is commonly bundled with business all risk insurance, or included in commercial package policies.
-Bundling often provides better overall pricing and simplified administration.
+PL is commonly bundled with business all risk or commercial package policies.
+Bundling usually saves money and simplifies your admin.
 Your TRS advisor can recommend the most cost-effective structure.

 Ready for Public Liability Insurance quotes?